kptdev/kpt/site/book/04-using-functions/01-declarative-function-execution.md

 Successfully executed 4 function(s) in 2 package(s).
 ```

-Example 2: Let's add another function to the pipeline that adds a name-prefix to a resource if:
+Example 2: Let's add another function to the pipeline that adds a prefix to name the resource if:
 - it has kind `Deployment` AND name `wordpress`
   OR
 - it has kind `Service` AND name `wordpress`